 Relationship marketing actively encourages a company’s promoters to reach out and educate their friends and family about a potential need for a product or service.
 Essentially making introductions that would have otherwise not have been made if existing clients were not encouraged to do so.

 Inbound marketing uses unique content to not only educate consumers but also increase the flow to websites by way of organic search engine optimization(SEO).
 People searching for information regarding a specific need are more likely to locate a business that has a robust content inbound marketing strategy.

 Relationship marketing is designed to actively collect online reviews that effectively improve the local SEO for companies operating in a specific community – which increases the likelihood they are discovered by prospects searching for their services or products.
 Online reviews are particularly useful for businesses operating locally (e.g. restaurants, insurance agencies, dentists).

-Email marketing is a useful when reaching out to a number of prospects and educating them about a business or their services.
-By allowing for segmentation users are able to communicate with people based on predefined profiles / stages of the sales cycle.
+Email marketing is useful when reaching out to a number of prospects and educating them about a business or its services.
+By allowing for segmentation users are able to communicate with people based on predefined profiles/stages of the sales cycle.

 Prospect nurturing software can be used to continuously educate prospects on the features and functionality of their products and services.
 Companies can set up campaigns to control how and when prospects learn about particular benefits they will likely compare against alternatives.

 Relationship marketing is designed to collect testimonials from existing clients which increases social proof.
 It also encourages positive word-of-mouth and increases the perceived value and reputation of the company and its services.

 Prospect nurturing software specializes in channeling prospects down the sales pipeline and converting them into sales.
 This is accomplished by automating communication over time—thus keeping the company top-of-mind until the prospect pulls the trigger.